binfalse/SimulationObjectShowCase/README.md

 ## Explore the CombineArchive

+So far, this Simulation Object can only be explored by browsing through the files, e.g., on GitHub.
-To conveniently explore the contents of this CombineArchive you may open it in the [CombineArchive WebInterface](http://webcat.sems.uni-rostock.de/).
-Just import it using the following link:
+However, you might want to explore the contents of the equivalent CombineArchive.
+You can open it in the [CombineArchive WebInterface](http://webcat.sems.uni-rostock.de/) by simply importing it using the following link:

 [http://webcat.sems.uni-rostock.de/rest/import?name=AllSingingAllDancing&remote=http://scripts.sems.uni-rostock.de/getshowcase.php](http://webcat.sems.uni-rostock.de/rest/import?name=AllSingingAllDancing&remote=http://scripts.sems.uni-rostock.de/getshowcase.php)

-You can of course also clone this repository or [download the latest version of this archive](http://scripts.sems.uni-rostock.de/getshowcase.php).